 Going to Belém and not eating one of its famous pastéis de Belém is almost like going to Rome and not seeing the Pope.

-Since 1837, Pastéis de Belém has been delighting locals and tourists alike, thanks to an ancient (and secret) recipe from the nearby Jerónimos Monastery.
+The Pastéis de Belém house has been delighting locals and tourists since 1837, thanks to an old (and secret) recipe from the nearby Jerónimos Monastery.

 Pataniscas de Bacalhau

-As a snack or main course, patanisca lisboeta never disappoints.
+As a snack or main course, Lisbon’s patanisca never disappoints.

 Pataniscas de bacalhau are a delicacy from the Lisbon area, more specifically from Estremadura.

-And you can’t talk about pataniscas without adding the no less delicious bean rice.
+And you can’t talk about pataniscas without adding the no less delicious Arroz de Feijão.
 It’s the best possible combination!

 Pataniscas consist of shredded cod with onion and parsley, coated in a batter of eggs and flour and fried in hot oil.